railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 A manager can then be assigned to each section (from the list of Open ERP system users), and an email address can optionally be added.
 Cases in this section are then automatically connected to this email address – case messages are emailed out automatically from this address and emails to this address are automatically logged in this section of the CRM system.
 This functionality is based on the email gateway referred to in detail further on in this chapter.

-Click the menu  *CRM & SRM > Cases > Cases by Section*  to get the sections in a hierarchical list, then click a section name to list the cases that have been assigned to that section.
+Click the menu :menuselection:`CRM & SRM --> Cases --> Cases by Section` to get the sections in a hierarchical list, then click a section name to list the cases that have been assigned to that section.

 .. note:: Cases by Section – with data

-	Using database openerp_04X (which has a substantial amount of data in it), click the menu *CRM & SRM > Cases > Cases by Section* to get the sections in a hierarchical list, then click a section name, such as *Helpdesk* or *Support*, to list the cases that have been assigned to that section.
+	Using database openerp_04X (which has a substantial amount of data in it), click the menu :menuselection:`CRM & SRM --> Cases --> Cases by Section` to get the sections in a hierarchical list, then click a section name, such as *Helpdesk* or *Support*, to list the cases that have been assigned to that section.

 .. index::